quirozcj/monococcum_introgressions/README.md

 Scripts used in the publication ***"Einkorn genomics sheds light on evolutionary history of the oldest domesticated wheat"***

-## Our firts method involves a k-mer mapping based approach to detect introgressed regions
+## Our firts method involves a *k-*mer mapping based approach to detect introgressed regions
 ```
 Author: Hanin Ahmed
 Date: 26/07/2022
 ```
-Input data used: whole-genome sequencing data from all domesticated einkorn accessions (61 *T. monococcum* accessions) and 30 *T. urartu* accessions from Zhou et al., (2020) https://www.nature.com/articles/s41588-020-00722-w:
+Input data used: whole-genome sequencing data from all domesticated einkorn accessions (61 *T. monococcum* accessions) and 30 *T. urartu* accessions from Zhou et *al.,* (2020) https://www.nature.com/articles/s41588-020-00722-w:

-1. Count k-mers from each accession using ```jellyfish``` (https://github.com/gmarcais/Jellyfish).
+1. Count *k-*mers from each accession using ```jellyfish``` (https://github.com/gmarcais/Jellyfish).
-We used k-mer length of 51
+We used *k-*mer length of 51

 ```sh
 # Example command line: